Ambassador Supports Ghanaians In China

 |

-Members of the community noted that the Ambassadorial visit was unprecedented, and expressed their gratitude at the recent efforts of H.E Edward Boateng to build up the community under his tenure.
+Members of the community described the ambassador’s visit as unprecedented, and lauded the efforts of Mr Boateng.

-Expressing his appreciation to the Ambassador for initiating the visit, a senior member of the Ghanaian community, Mr. Sugri Inusah remarked, “your Excellency on behalf of the Ghanaian community, I want to thank you and your team for making us very proud.
-We are very grateful to you Sir; this has not happened for a very long time.
-For an Ambassador to join a Ghanaian community in Guangzhou in a meeting such as this—we are very happy and grateful to you for raising the shoulders of the community high.”
+A senior member of the Ghanaian community, Sugri Inusah remarked, “Your Excellency on behalf of the Ghanaian community, I want to thank you and your team for making us very proud.
+We are very grateful to you sir; this has not happened for a very long time.
+We are very happy and grateful to you to join a Ghanaian community in Guangzhou in a meeting.”

+He encouraged Ghanaians in attendance to continue supporting their families in Ghana and to get an education so that they could contribute positively to Ghana’s development.

-He tasked them to use their time in China wisely and to learn the positive aspects of the Chinese culture and work ethic, so that Ghana may mimic some of the elements that have contributed to China’s impressive development story.
+He tasked them to use their time in China wisely to learn the positive aspects of the Chinese culture and work ethic so that Ghana may mimic some of the elements that have contributed to China’s impressive developmental story.

-Ambassador Boateng praised the community for being law-abiding and encouraged them to return home as often as possible, to support Ghana’s new development agenda and transition.
+Ambassador Boateng praised members of the community for being law-abiding and encouraged them to return home as often as possible to support Ghana’s new development agenda and transition.

+The envoy further expressed optimism about Ghana-China relations which would go a long way to make the stay of Ghanaians in China a pleasant one.

 |